-One of the many impacts of the Pandemic was a cessation of Shelter in 202/21 and 2021/22.
-Using a combination of Government funding from the Rough Sleepers Initiative Programme, Cold Weather Funding, Protect Plus funding, the cabins and accommodation in a local hotel were secured.
+One of the many impacts of the Pandemic was a cessation of the Shelter in 202/21 and 2021/22.
+Using a combination of Government funding from the Rough Sleepers Initiative Programme, Cold Weather Funding and Protect Plus, alternative provision was made in our temporary cabins and a local hotel.
 It is hoped that provision of a winter night shelter by Renewed Hope, most likely in a different format, will return in 2022.